mhorn00/CS4375-Portfolio/README.md

 This project was to learn how to use TensorFlow and Keras to do image classification.

 [Code Here](py/ImageClassification/imageClassification.ipynb) and [PDF Here](py/ImageClassification/imageClassification.pdf) ([HTML Version Here](py/ImageClassification/imageClassification.html))

+# End of Semester Summary
+My final thoughts on this course can be found [Here](Summary.md)